flatironinstitute/CryoLike/README.md

 pip install finufft
 pip install cufinufft
 ```
-the torch installation depends on your system, please refer to the official website for the installation guide https://pytorch.org/get-started/locally/.
+Note that the torch installation might depend on your system, please refer to the pytorch official website for the installation guide https://pytorch.org/get-started/locally/.
 ## Installation

 To install the Python library, clone the repository and run the following command in the root directory of the repository: